Euclideon/vaultclient/docs/UserGuide.md

   - The appearance of the mouse when anchoring to models or map tiles can be changed.
   - The user can set the shape of voxels in the main window to either points, squares or cubes.

+>TIP: For settings that are controlled via a slider, it is also possible to ctrl+click on the slider and manually enter a value.
+For some settings this allows for the slider to be set to a value outside of its usual min and max range.

 #### Input and Controls

 ![Input Settings](images/inputcontrol.png)